itsjustdinesh/academic-project-sales-forecasting-walmart/README.md

 ## Conclusion
 - Prophet achieved the best accuracy (MAPE ≈ 2%).
 - RandomForest worked well as a baseline ML model.
 - SARIMAX struggled with complex seasonality.

+This project highlights how data analytics can be used to understand and improve academic performance.
+The analysis revealed that study hours, attendance, and assignment submission rates strongly influence final exam outcomes.
+Regression and clustering models provided actionable insights into student performance patterns, helping identify high and low performers.
+Overall, the project demonstrates the power of data-driven decision-making in education.